November 21, 2024

 William Arnott was a Scottish born baker who was lured to Australia by the Gold Rush.
 Arriving in Melbourne in 1851, at the age of 24, he spent two years prospecting.

-But when he did not strike it rich, Arnott returned to his trade.
-He relocated to Maitland, in regional New South Wales, and opened a bakery there in 1853.
+But when he did not strike it rich, Arnott returned to his original trade.
+He relocated to Maitland, in regional New South Wales, and opened a bakery in 1853.

-Making a range of baked sweets, Arnott now found success.
-Particularly popular were his biscuits; simple treats made with flour, butter and sugar (the actual recipe remains a secret).
+Producing a range of baked items, Arnott now found success.
+Particularly popular were his biscuits; simple goodies made with flour, butter and sugar (the actual recipe remains a secret).

 The first Arnott's factory, Newcastle